stgm/scientific-programming-1/30 Movement/40 Fitting/10 Blok.md

 ![](FitExampleCombined.png)

-The data is represented on the left hand plot below.
-We assume that is performance is constant and thus assume that the model that describes this data best is a constant.
+The data is represented on the left hand plot.
+We assume that Wesley's performance is constant and thus assume that the model that describes this data best is a constant.
 That means our model only has 1 parameter: $$f(x)=c$$.
 The questions is: *which value of $$c$$ describes the data best and which uncertainty should be attributed to that prediction?*.

 ## Calculating $$\chi^2$$